Summary Findings

 The level of food price inflation varies depending on whether the food was purchased for consumption at home or away from home:

-• The food-at-home (grocery store or supermarket food purchases) CPI increased 0.1 percent from January 2024 to February 2024 and was 1.0 percent higher than February 2023; and
+• The food-at-home (grocery store or supermarket food purchases) CPI was unchanged from April 2024 to May 2024 and was 1.0 percent higher than May 2023; and

 Food prices are expected to continue to decelerate in 2024 compared to recent years.
-In 2024, all food prices are predicted to increase 2.5 percent, with a prediction interval of 0.6 to 4.5 percent.
-Food-at-home prices are predicted to increase 1.6 percent, with a prediction interval of -1.3 to 4.5 percent, and food-away-from-home prices are predicted to increase 4.1 percent, with a prediction interval of 2.9 to 5.2 percent.
+In 2024, prices for all food are predicted to increase 2.2 percent, with a prediction interval of 1.2 to 3.2 percent.
+Food-at-home prices are predicted to increase 1.0 percent, with a prediction interval of -0.4 to 2.5 percent, and food-away-from-home prices are predicted to increase 4.2 percent, with a prediction interval of 3.6 to 4.8 percent.

 The Food Price Outlook tracks and forecasts the annual percentage change in prices by averaging observed and forecast prices for all months in the current year compared to all months in the previous year.
 The Food Price Outlook forecasting methods are based entirely on statistical models that are fitted to recent trends in the data.
 These methods provide prediction intervals that narrow over the forecast period as more data become available and the degree of uncertainty declines.
 Discussions of price changes focus on the midpoint of these forecast intervals (titled “Mid” in the workbooks) and use the lower and upper bounds of a 95-percent prediction interval—based on past data, the annual level of inflation is expected to fall in this interval 19 out of 20 times—to reflect the level of uncertainty (titled “Lower” and “Upper” in the workbooks, respectively).
 For a summary of forecasting methods used in the Food Price Outlook, see ERS Refines Forecasting Methods in the Food Price Outlook.